tbnobody/OpenDTU-docs/docs/firmware/configuration/device_settings.md

 ### Display

-This settings apply to a properbly connected display.
+These settings apply to a properly connected display.
 See [Device Profiles](../device_profiles.md) for display types and pin assignment.

 #### Switch off if no solar :material-toggle-switch:{title="Switch"}